Success stories

 “Selling more items during the challenge helped to boost my store at the beginning of the year, which can often be a slow time on Etsy.
 The reward money also gave me a little extra financial padding to offer discounts without worrying too much about my margins.”

-Becoming a Winner in ‘Battle for Sales’ POD Quest
+Becoming a winner in ‘Battle for Sales’ POD Quest

 Consistent uploads can dramatically affect an Etsy store’s SEO rankings, and the faster an item makes sales after being listed, the better it tends to do in the rankings.
 Bazil’s technique of offering discounts during the slow Q1 part of the year helped promote her store, though a good deal of her success was down to her determination.